-Set out below are the summarised financial information for Auston Technology Group Pte Ltd and Elektromotive Limited and its subsidiary corporations ("Elektromotive Limited"), that has non-controlling interests that are material to the Group.
+Set out below are the summarised financial information for Auston Technology Group Pte Ltd, that has non-controlling interests that are material to the Group.
 These are presented before inter-company eliminations.

-There were no transactions with non-controlling interests for the financial years ended 31 March 2017 and 2016.
+There were no transactions with non-controlling interests for the financial years ended 31 March 2018 and 2017.